The Nature of the English Major and Minor

 English is the perfect major for you if you love books and reading and want to know more about the forms, history, and functions of literature.

 But English is also a great major for anyone interested in language, in writing, in the history of ideas, in the questions that have always challenged and fascinated humans, and in the interaction of history, philosophy, religion, psychology, art, and the other major disciplines.

 The major provides an excellent preparation for careers in business, public service, education, law, and many other areas.
 Some students major in English because they plan to become teachers, but most English majors pursue other career paths.
-In fact, The Wall Street Journal reports that communication, the ability to clearly articulate your point of view, will be the most valuable job skill in 2013.
+In fact, in 2012 The Wall Street Journal reported that communication, the ability to clearly articulate your point of view, would be the most valuable job skill in 2013.
 The development of analytical thinking, evidenced-based writing, and editing skills makes English not only an extremely marketable major, but the perfect minor for all other majors.